Frequently Asked Questions

 Q: What is the Arboretum doing about this problem?

 A: The Los Angeles Arboretum Foundation provided funding for an initial Baldwin Lake Study (2012) which resulted in a strong recommendation for a comprehensive Engineering Study.
 As a first step, a Core Sediment Study was conducted in both Baldwin Lake and Tule Pond in 2015.
-The Foundation hired a grant writer as part of a larger effort to raise both public awareness and the dollars necessary to go forward with the critical Engineering Study, and those efforts continue today.
+We presently seek funding for an Engineering Study to determine the best approaches to restoring the Lake.

 Q: Who is working to Save Baldwin Lake?